QubesOS/qubes-doc/user/advanced-topics/awesomewm.md

 The repository attempts to follow the upstream Fedora repository.

+## Troubleshooting

+Issues with e.g. your `rc.lua` configuration can be identified in dom0 from the `~/.xsession-errors` log.

+If AwesomeWM encounters an error, it'll also either display a red notification or return you to the display manager (usually the login screen).

 ## Common customizations

 This section focuses on Qubes-specific customizations.
 For generic AwesomeWM customizations you might want to have a look at the [AwesomeWM website](https://awesomewm.org).